Horse clipping tips!

 - Follow up with a conditioning treatment for your horse.
 Clipping takes off some of the shine as the blunt ends of cut hair are revealed, so plan on some “spa pampering”.

-Light oil is a great post clip conditioner.
+Light oil is a great way to prep your horse’s hair coat and use it as a post clip conditioner.